Exact solutions in 3D gravity with torsion: Introduction

-Here we will write down exact solutions to this theory representing charged rotating black hole solutions that, in turn, generalize previous solutions reported in the literature.
-In the case of pure gravity, the black hole content of this models turn out to be a very important question to understand the theory.
-In particular, this is very important to construct a consistent CFT$_{2}$ dual for the model, since the appropiate classification of the bulk geometries that contributes to the partition function is a crucial step to declose quantum gravity.
-Of course, the problem of quantizing the theory in presence of matter (e.g. of U(1) matter) is far from being a tractable task to our knowledge; nevertheless, the question about the black hole content of the theory still represents a well motivated classical problem.
+In the case of pure gravity, knowing the black hole content in the spectrum turns out to be a crucial point to fully understand the theory's properties.
+In particular, in the asymptotically AdS$_{3}$ sector this is important to try to reconstruct the dual CFT$_{2}$.
+The appropriate classification of bulk geometries that contributes to the partition function is a crucial step that could shed light on the quantum gravity theory.
+Of course, the problem of quantizing the theory in presence of matter (e.g. of U(1) matter) is far from being a tractable task to our knowledge.
+Nevertheless, the question about the theory's black hole content still represents a well motivated classical problem.

-We will also comment briefly a solution that generalizes the Godel spacetime obtained in \cite{Banados} by including the torsion and the gravitational topological term.
-The Godel like solution is supported by an abelian gauge field, and it is necessary to include an additional Chern Simons term that produces the energy momentum tensor of a pressureless perfect fluid. in \cite {Banados} it is show that in 2+1 dimensions the Maxwell field minimally coupled to gravity can be the source of such a fluid, when it is increased with a topological mass $\mu _{E}$.

 The structure of the paper is as follows.
-In section 2 we introduce the model and summarize the procedure followed in \cite{Blagojevic} to derive the field equations, in section 3 we solve the field equations with an ansatz for the vielbein and the gauge field, in section 4 we calculate the conserved charges, section 5 analize the solution taking some limits and section 6 presents final remarks.
+In section $2$ we introduce the model and we derive the field equations.
+Then, in section $3$ we solve the field equations with an ansatz for the vielbein and the gauge field, and in section $4$ we analyze the solution for some particular cases and limits.
+To conclude, our remarks are in section $5$.